SAILResearch/replication_dockerhub/README.md

 Run the vulnerability_analysis.R which takes the generated csv file and the image metric data (e.g., number of pulls and stars).
 It outputs the number of vulnerabilities in each image in a csv file.
 It also does the correlation analysis between the popularity and security vulnerabilities.

 Run security_analysis_official_community.R to compare the security vulnerabilities of official and community images.

+vulnerability_names_official_vs_community.R generates the common vulberabilities exposed across different images and different OS distributions.

 # Discussion